kamailio-asterisk/kamailio-Registrar-Dispatcher-with-asterisk-load-balancing/README.md

 In asterisk 1 entriy need to enable for reail time sync with kamailio.
  /etc/asterisk/sip.con
 uncomment the below line.
-rtcachefriends=yes             ; Cache realtime friends by adding them to the internal list
+rtcachefriends=yes             ; Cache realtime friends by adding themm to the internal list
                                 ; just like friends added from the config file only on a ; as-needed basis? (yes|no)